What is Hyper Local Content Marketing

 We have immense marketing powers in our local stores’ social media channels.
 Post Office helps us benefit from our local presence with a tool, that supports our local employees.
 Our stores are satisfied, because it is simple and easy to use and effective too – and we are delighted because of the results, we see. – Maja Fabech, Social Media Manager, Matas

 You might be wondering if your company is ready?
 If your employees are up for the challenge?
 If your brand will suffer?
 If PR scandals will ensue?
 How much pressure this will put on customer service?
 If so, then you are like all other companies we’ve met.
 Of course this approach is not risk free and it demands an initial investment in time.
 The right strategies, workflows and tools need to be implemented for a successful local activation to take place.
 Brands are still uncovering the benefits and challenges of the local activation approach, but from what we have already seen from our clients, we firmly believe that activating local entities makes sense for both people – and business.
 At Post Office Social, we offer a way to implement and organize a hyper local content marketing strategy.
 We help multi-location businesses produce, manage, and publish social media content that is truly authentic and relevant to an endless variety of very specific target audiences – and all of it is executed in one and the same tool.
-Get all our learnings and insights from roaming the retail realm and managing social media content for several large retail chains; download our eBook “XXX” and learn all you need about how to produce high quality, hyperlocal content.

 Are you ready to unleash the slumbering marketing potential of your local units?